Part-Time vs. Full-Time MBA: Which Should I Choose?

 Pros

-You often pay by the semester, which can offer a discount over per-credit charges
+- You often pay by the semester, which can be cheaper than per-credit charges.

-You can take advantage of internships during the summer to gain work experience and starting building a professional network
+- You can take advantage of internships during the summer to gain work experience and start building a professional network.

-Some scholarship programs may reserve awards for full-time students only
+- Some scholarship programs may only be for full-time students.

 Cons